.01 / Biography

 Who is Emi?

 Emi Kolawole is a multi-media professional with over a decade of experience and the founder of Dexign LLC based in Fairfax, Virginia.
-She is currently a communications manager at X. Emi has worked in television, web and print media.
+She is currently the Factory Whisperer at X, running the moonshot factory’s internal communications program.
+Emi has worked in television, web and print media.
 The founding editor of the Innovations section of The Washington Post, Emi was invited to serve as the editor-in-residence at The Hasso Plattner Institute of Design at Stanford University -- widely known as the d.school.
 She served as the editor-in-residence and as a senior media designer and lecturer at the d.school, working at the crossroads of media and design thinking with a focus on bias (race, gender and sexuality) and creative practice.
 She designed and facilitated workshops, classes and experiences -

 in addition to her work running the d.school blog, 'the whiteboard,' which she launched in 2013.
 She was a member of the d.school's Media Experiments Project conducted in collaboration with Knight Foundation.
 Prior to that, Emi was a producer for PostPolitics at The Washington Post, the associate producer for "Washington Week with Gwen Ifill" and a staff writer for FactCheck.org, covering the 2008 presidential election.
 Emi is a graduate of The Madeira School, Wellesley College and American University.
 She is the founding Shaper and former Curator of the Global Shapers Palo Alto hub -- an initiative of The World Economic Forum, and she is an alumna of the French-American Foundation Young Leaders program.